ronnyli/reddit-browser-extension/README.md

 # reddit-browser-extension
-A Chrome extension to submit links to Reddit
+A Chrome extension to interact with Reddit by making/searching for posts for the current Tab's URL